Well Sh*t

 I wasn’t put on this floating chaos rock to be silent.

-And maybe — just maybe — that includes you.
+And maybe, just maybe, that includes you.

 So no, this blog isn’t some polished, pretty chronicle of “how I healed through gratitude and green juice.”
 It’s raw.
 It’s real.
 It’s filled with metaphors that don’t always make sense and sarcasm that definitely does.
-It’s where I speak my truth, finally — not to convince anyone, but because my body has made it very clear that the price of staying silent is way too high.
+It’s where I speak my truth, finally.
+Not to convince anyone, but because my body has made it very clear that the price of staying silent is way too high.

 This is my loud, messy reclamation.
+And it starts here.

 If it resonates?
 Welcome.